Maui > Central > Wailuku

 The Banana Bungalow

 Wailuku Transportation and Parking

-- Market Street is a one way street heading North, with FREE parking along either side.
-Market Street is hosts the majority of shopping.
+- Market Street is a one-way street heading North, with FREE parking along either side.
+Market Street hosts the majority of shopping.

 - Maui Public bus transit system line runs to Wailuku.
 The fare is $2.00 per boarding.
 Daily and monthly passes are also available.